Acclime helps you set up, manage & advance your business in China and beyond.

 - The second copy is intended to be used by the consumer when they use the invoice to get a deduction or reimbursement for their expenses

-- The third copy is meant as a bookkeeping copy for the customer
+- The third copy is meant as a bookkeeping copy for a customer

 Acclime is a premier provider of professional formation, accounting, tax, HR & advisory services in China.
 We focus on providing high-quality outsourcing and consulting services to our international clients in China and throughout the region.